Recovery centers in Georgia provide treatment to children, adolescents, and adults with a dual diagnosis.

 Many substance abuse treatment centers will address behavioral health issues during their programs.
 However, this is not the same as dual diagnosis treatment.

-Look for a treatment program that is specifically for patients with a dual diagnosis in order to ensure you will have the best treatment outcomes.
+Look for a treatment program that is specifically for patients with a dual diagnosis to ensure you will have the best treatment outcomes.

 Behavioral Therapies